cfjedimaster/raymondcamden2018/_posts/2008/12/12/2008-12-12-Ask-a-Jedi-Doing-a-trim-with-Spry.md

 date: "2008-12-12T13:12:00+06:00"
 categories: Misc
 tags:
+banner_image:
+permalink: /2008/12/12/Ask-a-Jedi-Doing-a-trim-with-Spry
 ---

 OJ asks:

 <blockquote>
 <p>
 I have a spry question.
-I am displaying data like so: {dsProjects::Solution}
+I am displaying data like so: {% raw %}{dsProjects::Solution}{% endraw %}

 I want to limit the amount of characters displayed to 100.
 How do I go about doing that?
 </p>